 The finance sector is highly regulated and supervised by a number of national and international bodies.
 These include the central banks, the securities and exchange commissions, and the prudential regulators.

 Is Finance A Good Career Path?

 Working in the finance sector can be a very rewarding and challenging experience.
-The sector offers a wide range of career opportunities, from working in banks and other financial institutions, to working in the securities and investment industry, to working in insurance, to working in the public sector.
+The sector offers a wide range of career opportunities, from working in banks and other financial institutions to working in the securities and investment industry, working in insurance, to working in the public sector.